jvansch1/ycharts-wiki/YCharts-General-Charts-(i.e.-Bar-Charts-2.0).md

 **endDate**: Optional, Date in format of MM/DD/YYYY, default None

-**resampleFrequency**: Required if time is element in chart (x or y-axis), one of RESAMPLE_FREQUENCY_OPTION_MAP, default yearly, otherwise set to None
+**resampleFrequency**: Required if time is element in chart (x or y-axis), one of ['weekly', 'monthly', 'quarterly', 'yearly'], default yearly, otherwise set to None

 **resampleMethod** Required if x-axis = Required if time is element in chart (x or y-axis), one of RESAMPLE_FUNCTION_OPTIONS, default last, otherwise set to None